After-Shock/Cloudbox-wiki/Revoking-SSL-Keys.md

 In case you wanted to revoke the keys for some reason (eg switch to another domain name), here are the commands to do so.
 Run these as user (not sudo).

-Note: This is not required if you are simply migrating Cloudbox to another server via [[backup and restore | Backup & Restore]] and use the same domain name (update your [[ domain name DNS settings | Prerequisites]], if required).
+Note: This is not required if you are simply migrating Cloudbox to another server via [[backup and restore | Backup & Restore]] and intend to use the same domain name (update your [[ domain name DNS settings | Prerequisites]], if required).

 1. Revoking keys for the domain: